-Elizabeth Brusa is an associate in the Banking and Financial Services Practice Group who focuses on financial services litigation, judgment and arbitration award enforcement, bankruptcy compliance and litigation, and small dollar and unsecured lending.
+Elizabeth Brusa is an associate in the Banking and Financial Services Practice Group who focuses on financial services litigation, bankruptcy compliance and litigation, judgment and arbitration award enforcement, and small dollar and unsecured lending.

 Elizabeth represents lenders, mortgage servicers, and other financial services businesses in state and federal court litigation, including defending against allegations of violations of various consumer protection statutes, wrongful foreclosures, and debt collection statutes.
-She also assists financial services clients in prosecuting actions for breach of loan and financing agreements, foreclosure on real and personal property, enforcement of guaranties, and replevin.
+She further assists financial services clients in prosecuting actions for breach of loan and financing agreements, foreclosure on real and personal property, enforcement of guaranties, and replevin.

 Prior to joining Bradley, Elizabeth was a trial attorney for the United States Department of Justice’s U.S. Trustee Program, where she prosecuted bankruptcy fraud and abuse in civil cases.
-Using skills she honed in that practice, she vigorously pursues enforcement of judgments and arbitration awards by identifying and tracing assets to secure recoveries for clients.
+Using skills she honed in that practice, Elizabeth vigorously pursues enforcement of judgments and arbitration awards by identifying and tracing assets to secure recoveries for clients.
 When necessary, she also prosecutes fraudulent transfer actions and veil piercing actions to obtain recoveries.